 - Kotonoha Katsura from School Days is a subversion; she looks the part (is tall, dark-haired, and buxom) and has a number of male admirers.
 People assume she's aloof and uncaring because she keeps to herself a lot, but the true reason she does so is due to a lack of self-confidence.
 It's also deconstructed: her beauty, apparent aloofness, and popularity with her male admirers mean that most of her female classmates mistake her as some sort of seductress out to steal "their" men, which spurs some of them to bully her using almost every trick in the book.
 And depending on the approach the player takes, Kotonoha can either stay quiet and gentle... or she can become a Manipulative Bitch who uses her beauty to her advantage... or can snap in the most horrible ways.

 - Azuma Hazuki in Yami to Boushi to Hon no Tabibito, for whom the term was created, with Yuri Fans checking to see if anyone else fits the pattern.

-- Rin Tohsaka from Fate/stay night has long raven hair, is beautiful, elegant and intelligent, but mildly averts this trope by being rather infamously standoffish instead of cool and distant.
+- Rin Tohsaka from Fate/stay night has long raven hair, is beautiful, elegant, intelligent, and admired amongst her peers but uses this to cover her otherwise infamously temperamental standoffish personality.

-- Eerie Cuties: Layla Delacroix is the Defrosting Ice Queen variety, where she initially comes across as aloof and snarky, but her interactions with her best friend, Tiffany, reveals her softer side.
+- Eerie Cuties: Layla Delacroix is the most popular girl at Charybdis Heights, but is the Defrosting Ice Queen variety.
+She initially comes across as aloof and snarky, but her interactions with her best friend, Tiffany, reveals her softer side.